Dad’s New Potato Hash (sort of)

 A heavenly dish for Dad.

 The kitchen was his domain.
 Our garden was his market.
 The milkman (yup, I’m THAT old) supplied milk, butter, cottage cheese and the meat locker supplied a side o’ beef for the double-wide chest freezer in the garage.
 We kids acted as his crew when it came to planting and harvesting and cleaning and preserving the strawberries, raspberries, peas, sweet peppers, cucumbers, green beans, tomatoes, corn and potatoes.
-But help in the kitchen fixing meals?
-Nope.
-Dad would have none of it.
-Well, except for the salad that the kids took turns making every night.
-For the most part, Dad brought home the bacon and cooked it up every afternoon after work.
-(Mom was the baker in the family.)

 And Dad loved cooking.
 A couple of times a week he would say, “This meal is better than you could get in any restaurant.”
 Leftovers?
 “These would be good for breakfast with an egg cracked over it.”
 Or, “I can turn this into hash tomorrow morning.”